jbwenjoy/container-for-humanoid-gym/README.md

 1. Download IsaacGym Preview 4 and unzip, replace the files (`Dockerfile`, `build.sh`, `run.sh`) in `/.../isaacgym/docker/`.

+2. Run build.sh and run.sh to build and enter the container.

-2. Test if you can run IsaacGym examples
+3. Test if you can run IsaacGym examples

    ```sh
    cd /opt/isaacgym/python/examples
    python3 1080_balls_of_solitude.py
    ```

-3. Install setup.py
+4. Install setup.py

    Remember to upgrade pip.